mithril-security/blindai-preview/README.md

 The first thing to establish is which of the following three cases you fall under:

-### Case one: Testing BlindAI without hardware security guarantees
+**Case one: Testing BlindAI without hardware security guarantees**

 Pros:
-- Quick and easy.
+✅ Quick and easy.
-- Works on any device.
+✅ Works on any device.
 Very few pre-requisites.
-- Demos available on BlindAI Github.
+✅ Demos available on BlindAI Github.

 Cons:
-- This option does not offer the hardware security guarantees of Intel SGX.
+⚠️ This option does not offer the hardware security guarantees of Intel SGX.
 It is not suitable for production.

 If this is the right option for you, you can: